loftusa/loftusa.github.io/_pages/about.md

  - This year, I began [giving talks](https://www.youtube.com/watch?v=V_hcmfdJzF8) for the San Diego Machine Learning meetup group, where I joined a team competing in the [Vesuvius Ink Detection Kaggle Competition](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection).
 We won 1st place against 1,249 teams for a competition prize pool of $100,000.
 Our work was featured in [Scientific American](https://x.com/AlexLoftus19/status/1828158652018237536)!
  - I made a [linear algebra tutoring series](https://youtube.com/playlist?list=PLlP-93ntHnnu-ETNlIfelO9C6T8VrADAh&si=iYEkHZXhZbq2jrQC) for my friend, which builds up the mathematical machinery of neural networks starting from the absolute foundations: dot product geometry and linear algebra.

-I have a number of academic side-interests, including spectral theory and the mechanics of linear representation spaces, the history of science and mathematics, the mechanics of the visual system, the statistics of chess openings, and various causal relationships between geography and history.
+I have a number of academic side-interests, including spectral theory, information geometry, the history of science and mathematics, the mechanics of the visual system, constitutional law, various causal relationships between geography and history, and ethics (I am a big fan of Kant, Hume, Ross, and some modern ethicists like Susan Wolf).
 I am an avid traveler and am (slowly) learning Spanish.

 ## Talks & Publications
 - [NNsight and NDIF: Democratizing Access to Foundation Model Internals](https://openreview.net/forum?id=MxbEiFRf39): First authorship.
 Explore large model internals easily.
 - [A Saliency-based Clustering Framework for Identifying Aberrant Predictions](https://arxiv.org/pdf/2311.06454.pdf): NeurIPS Workshop Paper, 2023 - won best poster
 - [1st Place Solution - Vesuvius Ink Competition](https://www.youtube.com/watch?v=IWySc8s00P0): Presentation, 2023, for 60 people.
 Presenting on our winning solution to a \$100,000 Kaggle competition.
-- [Hands-on Network Machine Learning with Scikit-Learn and Graspologic](https://www.overleaf.com/read/cdmbzwkrxtbv): Textbook, 2023, Cambridge University Press.
-Second author, contributed roughly half the pages and figures.
+- [Network Machine Learning with Python](alex-loftus.com/files/textbook.pdf): Textbook, 2023, Cambridge University Press.
+Second author.
+550 pages, ~200 figures.
 - [A low-resource reliable pipeline to democratize multi-modal connectome estimation and analysis](https://www.biorxiv.org/content/10.1101/2021.11.01.466686v1): Paper, 2022, Nature Methods, under review.
 Second author, wrote most of the infrastructure for the codebase.
 - [ICML Conference Highlights](https://www.youtube.com/watch?v=V_hcmfdJzF8): Talk about new machine learning techniques in drug discovery and medicine presented at ICML
 - [Working with LLMs](https://lu.ma/aisd1): Talk, 2023, for 100 people at the AIML San Diego meetup